-Heat 1 tsp of coconut oil in a saucepan.
+Heat 1 teaspoon of coconut oil in a saucepan.
 Add the onions and ginger-garlic paste and saute until the onions turn transparent but not brown.
 Add a couple of tablespoons of water if the ginger-garlic paste starts to stick.

 Transfer the onions to a blender, add ¼ cup of water and the chili peppers and blend into a smooth paste.

 In the same saucepan, heat the remaining teaspoon of coconut oil.
 Add the onion-ginger-garlic paste and bring it to a simmer.

 Add the cauliflower florets and ½ cup water along with the cardamom powder, pepper, chat masala, and kasoori methi.